rakutentech/engineering-blog/content/post/azure-monitor-terraform/azure-monitor-terraform.md

 }
 ```

-The resource 'azurerm_log_analytics_workspace_table' has since been deprecated.
+The resource `azurerm_log_analytics_workspace_table` has since been deprecated.
 Currently there is no way to create the Log Analytics Workspace Table using the azurerm provider.

 ## The Workaround